Home Legal Product Disclosure Statement

 (b) the Forward Margin

-The Forward Rate quoted by OFX will not be the same as the Spot Rate, because it will take into account the difference between the interest rates in the countries that each currency represents.
+The Forward Rate quoted by OFX will not be the same as the Spot Rate, because it will take into account the difference between the interest rates in the countries that each currency represents, among other factors.
 It may be better or worse than the prevailing Spot Rate on the day depending on the difference in interest rates between the currency being sent and the currency being received.

 Table 2